-According to information published on the Competition Council website (www.competition.lv), 18 cases of abuse of dominant position were examined by the Competition Council in 2002, and 16 cases in 2003.
+According to information published on the Competition Council website (www.competition.lv), 14 cases of abuse of dominant position were examined by the Competition Council in 2003, and 15 cases in 2004.
+In 2004, abuse of dominant position was established on three occasions.
 There is a slight decrease in the number of dominant position abuse cases as compared with previous years, when the number of cases examined was above 20.

 The limited number of abuse of dominance cases has not yet created a sufficient basis for dominant companies to evaluate their standard of conduct against the local precedents.
-However, the competitors of dominant undertakings are well aware of the provisions of the Competition Law and do not hesitate to resort to them in cases when abuse is perceived.
+But, the competitors of dominant undertakings are well aware of the provisions of the Competition Law and do not hesitate to resort to them in cases when abuse is perceived.
 On the other hand, dominant undertakings are generally well aware of the increased degree of scrutiny their position may invoke.